JS Sazanami

 JS Sazanami (さざなみ) is the fourth vessel of the s of the Japan Maritime Self-Defense Force (JMSDF).

 Design

 The hull design is generally based on that of the Murasame class.
 However, some of the weapons and the internal structure have been changed.
-As it was said that the large lattice mast was degrading its stealthiness in the Murasame class, so in this class, it was considered to change to two small masts, but it was not implemented.
+It was said that the large lattice mast was degrading its stealthiness in the Murasame class, so changing to two small masts was considered but not implemented.

-Although its displacement become slightly increased, there is no change in its main engines, as it is not a big difference that has little effect on the performance of the ship.
+Although her displacement become slightly increased, there is no change in her main engines, as it is not a big difference that has little effect on the performance of the ship.

 Construction and career

 Sazanami was authorized under the Medium-term Defense Buildup Plan of 1996, and was built by Mitsubishi Heavy Industries shipyards in Nagasaki.
 She was laid down on 4 April 2002, launched on 29 August 2003.
 She was commissioned into service on 16 February 2005. and was initially assigned to the JMSDF Escort Flotilla 2 based at Sasebo.

 Sazanami, along with the fleet oiler Maiyu were assigned to the Indian Ocean in June 2006 to provide assistance in refueling anti-terrorist coalition forces in Afghanistan as part of Operation Enduring Freedom.
 She returned to Japan in November 2006.

 On 24 June 2008, Sazanami was the first JMSDF ship to bring disaster relief to the Chinese port of Zhanjiang following the 2008 Sichuan earthquake.
 According to China Daily, the Japanese media sent more than 60 reporters to cover the event.